A woman with shoulder-length dark brown hair, smiling, wearing a mauve textured top, standing against a blurred stone wall background.

 This is suitable if you feel complex, reactive, or unsure where to start — not if you’re looking for a quick fix.

-I’m Lou Chalmer, an integrative nutritionist and counsellor working with people whose health issues don’t fit neatly into single diagnoses or protocols.
+I’m Lou Chalmer, an integrative nutritionist and counsellor working with people whose health concerns don’t fit neatly into single diagnoses or isolated protocols.

-It’s designed for people who need clarity, safety, and coherence — not more pressure to “push through” or optimise endlessly.
+This approach is deliberately paced.
+It’s designed for people who need clarity, safety, and coherence — not more pressure to optimise or push through instability.

 If you’d like more background on my training and approach, you can read more about my work by following the link below